armel/ICUSBProxy/README.md

 And if you want to run this process even after logging out from the shell/terminal, here is the command (under Linux) :

 `nohup ./ICUSBProxy.py 2345 &`

+## Shell script

+If you prefer, I add a shell script too, with `stop`, `start` and `restart` action.

+`./ICUSBProxy.sh start`

+`./ICUSBProxy.sh stop`

+`./ICUSBProxy.sh restart`

+Edit line 4 to change default port (1234) if necessary.

+# Improve

+The code of this proxy could probably be improved.
+But it has the advantage of being simple and light.

+In use, I noticed some stability problems over time, probably due to a saturation of the streams exchanged by USB.
+In this case, you just have to restart the Proxy and everything goes back to normal.

+Moreover, I get very good results, by restarting the Proxy automatically every hour, via the crontab.
+I add this entry to my crontab :

+`0 * * * * /home/pi/ICUSBProxy/ICUSBProxy.sh restart`

 # Credits